julianeon/julianeon/glitch_guide.md

 On each app's page, the demo will be shown in a window at the top while the code will be accessible through a link ("View Source") towards the bottom.

+Feel free to fork any of these and reuse the code under the MIT license.

 ![glitch instructions](./glitch_instructions.png)